bcit/bcit-cst.me/README.md

 # bcit-cst.me

-This repository hosts the information website for the BCIT CST programs 2016 fall entry.
+This repository hosts the info website for the BCIT CST programs 2016 fall entry.

 --------